Nvidia’s last Fixed-Function Pipe Midrange Champion

 I never used SLI back in the day, nor the ATI equivalent Crossfire.
 In 2007 I would have struggled to afford a single 7600 GT, let alone two of them, so running a dual card setup was definitely not going to happen.
 The idea itself is fascinating, though.
 Two cards working together to produce better results.
 What could possibly go wrong?

 The initial setup was reasonably straightforward… eventually.
 Before I even got to the graphics cards, I spent far too long chasing down a strange USB 2.0 issue, followed by a series of other odd problems that culminated in having to reinstall both Windows XP and Windows 7 from scratch.
-After enough troubleshooting to last a lifetime, the culprit turned out to be the high end MSI motherboard slowly giving up.
+After enough troubleshooting to last a lifetime, the culprit turned out to be the high end MSI motherboard being in the early stages of dying.

 That meant hunting down a replacement SLI compatible board, installing it, rebuilding both systems again, and then, just to keep things interesting, moving house in the middle of all this.
 Everything had to be boxed up, transported, unboxed, reconnected, and reconfigured before I could finally start running tests.

-None of this was the fault of the 7600 GTs, of course, but they had their own issues.
+None of this was the fault of the 7600 GTs, of course, but they had their own issues as you’ll see.

 Here is the GPU Z screenshot of one of the cards.
 They are identical, so showing both would not add anything new.